chris-prener/vacancy/content/background.md

 <img src="../images/africanAmericanMap.png" class="image fit">

-Our [initial analysis](/vacancy17/) of vacancy in St. Louis was desgined to understand the degree to which these demographic trends - population loss and the proportion of African American residents - accounted for variation in the proportion of a neighborhood that was vacant.
+Our [initial analysis](/vacancy17/) of vacancy in St. Louis was designed to understand the degree to which these demographic trends - population loss and the proportion of African American residents - accounted for variation in the proportion of a neighborhood that was vacant.